 The couple were known as ”the Moors Murderers” because they buried most of their victims on Saddleworth Moor in the Pennines, England.

 In a case that horrified the British public, Brady and Hindley documented their activities, taking photographs and recording the torment of their victims.

-They were arrested after Hindley’s terrified brother-in-law, David Smith, witnessed the killing of Edward Evans with an axe and went to the police.
+They were arrested after Hindley’s terrified brother-in-law, David Smith, witnessed the killing of seventeen-year-old Edward Evans with an axe on 6 October 1965 and went to the police.

-Police searched Brady’s house and found Evans’ body in a blanket.
+Police searched Brady’s Manchester home and found Evans’ body in a blanket.